Shaza-Hamdan/School-Management-System/README.md

 📝 Homework Management — Teachers assign homework; students can upload and update their submissions.

 📊 Marks Tracking — Teachers can record and update students’ marks.

+▶️ How to Run the Project:

+Make sure you have the .NET SDK installed.
+Then open the project in VS Code and run:

+dotnet build
+dotnet run
+Once the backend starts, you can open the API documentation and test all endpoints using Swagger at: http://localhost:5000/swagger (or the port shown in your terminal)